tianniezing/Scriptie/README.md

-# Scriptie Number-oriented text steganography for Dutch financial articles
+# Thesis: Number-oriented text steganography for Dutch financial articles
 This repository contains a Python-based implementation for embedding secret messages in text using a steganographic approach.
 The project focuses on comparing two methods: modifying existing financial articles and generating fake financial articles using ChatGPT.

 ## Features